Lazica

+The Kingdom of Lazica (ეგრისი; ლაზიკა; Λαζική), sometimes called Lazian Empire, was a state in the territory of west Georgia in the Roman period, from about the 1st century BC.
+Created as a result of the collapse of the kingdom of Colchis and the gaining of independence by the tribal-territorial units included in it in 131 AD.

+Name

+In the Svan language, the Svans refer to the Mingrelia (Samegrelo) region as Lazan, La- is the Svan territorial prefix and Lazan means "the land of the Zans".

 History

-By the mid-3rd century, Lazica was given partial autonomy within the Roman Empire and developed into kingdom.
+By the mid-3rd century, Lazica was given partial autonomy within the Roman Empire and developed into a kingdom.
 Throughout much of its existence, it was mainly a Byzantine strategic vassal kingdom that briefly came under Sasanian Persian rule during the Lazic War.
-The kingdom fell to the Muslim conquest in the 7th century.
-Lazica in the 8th century successfully repelled the Arab occupation and formed part of the Kingdom of Abkhazia from c.
-780, one of the early medieval polities which would converge into the unified kingdom of Georgia in the 11th century.
+The treaty that ended the war abolished the kingdom of Lazica which became a Byzantine territory rules by a patrician.

+The parts of the Lazian Empire were Suani, Scymni, Western Abasgia, Eastern Abasgia(Apsilia), Misimiani and their rulers would be appointed by the kings of Lazica with the formally upon the approval of the Byzantine emperor.

 Ecclesiastical history

 In the early 4th century, the Christian eparchy (eastern bishopric) of Pityus was established in this kingdom, and as in neighboring Iberia Christianity was declared as an official religion in AD 319.
 Other ancient episcopal sees in Lazica include Rhodopolis, Saesina, and Zygana.
 Bishop Stratophilus of Pityus was among the participants of the First Council of Nicaea in 325.
 The first Christian king of Lazica was Gubazes I; in the 5th century, Christianity was made the official religion of Lazica.
 Later, the nobility and clergy of Lazica switched from the Hellenic ecclesiastic tradition to the Georgian, and Georgian became the language of culture and education.

-The Bichvinta Cathedral is one of oldest monuments of Georgian Christian architecture.
-It was constructed by King Bagrat III of Georgia (978-1014, an Orthodox saint).
+Cities and forts

+The information about the cities of Lazica were preserved in the works of Byzantine historians.
+The list of cities mentioned in Byzantine sources were: